Yapeal/yapeal-ng/docs/ConfiguringYapeal.md

     In the follow text I use the term 'schema' for what most people know as a database.
 In standards like SQL-92 the correct term is schema and I have choose to use it as well here and most places throughout Yapeal-ng.
-Vendors are also slowly move to this term.
+Vendors are slowly move to this term also so expect to start seeing it more often.

 Located in the `Sql` section of `yapeal.yaml` is where most of the settings that need to be change can be found.